-Article 6.1 Student progress report
+Article 6.1 Student progress administration

-6.1.1 The Graduate School Office, on behalf of the Faculty Board, keeps records of the results of individual students.

-6.1.2 Students may inspect their results in the student progress system at any time.
+- 6.1.1 The Science Student Administration, on behalf of the Faculty Board, keeps records of the results of individual students. - 6.1.2 Students may inspect their results in the university's student progress system at any time.